matthewJamesAbbott/pqr/README.md

 From that point, a single stream reader walks the decompressed output as you scroll.
 Forward movement fills a 3 000-row sliding window cache.
 Backward jumps reopen the stream from the beginning — slow for very large backward leaps, instant for anything already cached.

-Real-world numbers on the **281 GB worldcat** archive — 14 M rows, 29 columns, on spinning HDD:
+Real-world numbers on the **281 GB worldcat** archive — 14 M rows, 29 columns:

 | Action | Time | Notes |
 | :--- | :--- | :--- |